QuasiGuru/Samsung-Activities/README.md

 ### Step 6 -- Reshape The Data And Print It To A File
 - Calculate the average values of the means/standard deviations for each actity and each subject
-- Print the resulting data frame to file
+- Print the resulting data frame to file (tab delimited)